JackDunnNZ/UCIData.jl/README.md

 ##### categoric_indices

-A subset of the integers specified in `value_indices` that indicate those data values that are categorical/nominal in nature.
+A subset of the integers specified in `value_indices` that indicate the data values that are categorical/nominal in nature.

+##### make_integer_indeces

+A subset of hte integers specified in `value_indices` that indicate any data values that need to be converted from string form into integer form.
+For example, the number of cylinder in a car might need to be converted from the string `eight` to the integer 8.

 ##### separator